Arthur Eustace Morgan

 Arthur Eustace Morgan (26 July 1886 – 3 February 1972) was the eighth Principal and Vice-Chancellor of McGill University.

-Born in Bristol, England, he was the first Principal of University College Hull from 1926 to 1935.
+Born in Bristol, England, he was educated at University College, Bristol (now the University of Bristol) and Trinity College, Dublin.
+After a career as a lecturer and (later) professor of English Literature at the universities of Exeter and Sheffield, he was appointed the first Principal of University College Hull in 1926, remaining in situ until 1935.
 From 1935 to 1937, he was the Principal of McGill.
 Returning to England, he was the Assistant Secretary, Ministry of Labour and National Service from 1941 to 1945.
 From 1954 to 1963 he was warden at Toynbee Hall.